signalfx/integrations/gateway/README.md

 #### Simplify configuration of collectd

 The SignalFx Gateway provides one single point of configuration management.
-Configuring the gateway with your SignalFx API token allows you to manage the token once, on the gateway, rather than on each individual agent.
+Configuring the gateway with your SignalFx API token (YOUR_SIGNALFX_API_TOKEN) allows you to manage the token once, on the gateway, rather than on each individual agent.

 In addition, because the SignalFx Gateway can apply dimensions to all outgoing data points, you can use it to annotate metrics from many instances of collectd at once, with information of which individual collectd hosts may not be aware.
 This can make it easier to add new context to your metrics.